The Devil Below: Production

 Plans to film The Devil Below, then titled Shookum Hills, were first announced in 2018.
 The film went into production in May 2018 in Kentucky, based on a script written by Eric Scherbarth and Stefan Jaworski.
-Equipment utilized in the shoot included the Kogalia Ra, which was used to light scenes in the Appalachian caves and mines.

 Release

 The Devil Below was given a limited theatrical release in the United States on March 5, 2021, alongside a VOD release on the same date in the United States.

 Reception

-The Devil Below holds a rating of 8% on Rotten Tomatoes, based on 12 reviews.
+The Devil Below holds a rating of 15% on Rotten Tomatoes, based on 13 reviews.